 Nashville EEOC lawyer Curt Masker represents workers who have been wrongfully discharged or retaliated against throughout the EEOC process.
-Before you file a charge on your own, read the Top 3 Reasons to Have an Attorney File Your EEOC Complaint.
+Before you file a charge on your own, read the Top 5 Reasons to Have an Attorney File Your EEOC Complaint.
 What you do not know can legally harm you.
-Contact Curt for a free online case review to discuss your options.
+Contact Curt for an online case review to discuss your options.

 The U.S. Equal Employment Opportunity Commission (EEOC) and the Tennessee Human Rights Commission (THRC) have a work-sharing agreement in which the two agencies cooperate and coordinate efforts to enforce anti-discrimination laws.
 This is good news for workers because filing your complaint with one agency automatically files it with the other.
 But you should not wait to file your complaint.

 For many claims in Tennessee you have as little as 300 days to file a complaint with the EEOC (mandatory) or 180 days to file with the THRC (optional, but claims are subject to a one-year filing deadline).
 The applicable laws and statute of limitations depend on your unique circumstances and should be discussed with an experienced employment lawyer.